pmalsenz/docker/README.md

 ## Ubuntu-Icinga2
 This container is ready to be built and deployed.

-The Dockerfile creates a container based on Ubuntu 16.04 and intalls SSH, Icinga2, Icingaweb2 and the MariaDB-Client.
+The Dockerfile creates a container based on Ubuntu 16.04 and installs SSH, Icinga2, Icingaweb2, Icinga2-IDO-Mysql and MariaDB (Client+Server).
-As I'm using a centralized MariaDB server instance, no server is included.
+As I'm using a centralized MariaDB server instance, no database configuration is included.
 Login to the server via SSH and Username/Password root.

 The Ports 22, 80 and 5665 are exposed.

 ## Pi-Hole
 This container is WiP and far from ready.